Medical Providers Resources

 People with TB must complete their treatment.

-Taking the treatment exactly as prescribed.
-If they stop taking the treatment too soon, they can become sick again; if they do not take the treatment correctly, the TB bacteria that are still alive may become resistant to those medications.
-TB that is resistant to treatment is harder and more expensive to treat.
+Taking the treatment exactly as prescribed is important.
+If patients stop taking the treatment too soon, they can become sick again; if they do not take the treatment correctly, the TB bacteria that are still alive may become resistant to those treatments.
+TB that is resistant to treatment requires a longer course of drug therapy and is harder and more expensive to treat.

 Contact for Tuberculosis